mbeaudru/modern-js-cheatsheet/README.md

 > **Note :** A famous library named [styled-components](https://www.styled-components.com/) heavily relies on this feature.

-Below is a toy example on they work.
+Below is a toy example on how they work.
 ```js
 function highlight(strings, ...values) {
   const interpolation = strings.reduce((prev, current) => {